 ******Contact me if you have ANY questions or concerns.

 Hi Parents and students!
 I have decided to write a weekly newsletter in addition to my opening page.
-Here you will find in more detail what we are doing in class this week.
+Here you will find in more detail what we are doing in class this wee

 Social Studies: We are continuing with map skills and learning how to use map scale to determine the actual distance from one place to another on a map.
-Science: We are about to close on fast changes to and the next StemScope which is about slow changes to land.
+Science: We are learning how to classify "matter."

 The mission of Summit Hill District 161, in collaboration with the family and the community, is to provide our students with the highest quality educational opportunities in a safe, supportive,and stimulating learning environment which will empower them to become productive global citizens and successful lifelong learners.